SeoaneGrovas/DNA_functions/README.md

 # DNA_functions
-A python exercise from a coursera course ("Learn to program: The fundamentals" (Toronto University)).
+A python exercise from a coursera python course ("Learn to program: The fundamentals" (Toronto University)).
 In this exercise I define some functions to do basic work with DNA sequences.